Photo Credit: Chastity V.

 The is a reservation-free camping spot in the Lone Star state, making it the perfect destination for a spontaneous hiking getaway.

 A trail system of over 14 miles of trails begins at Juniper Point at the Willis Bridge and winds its way to Rock Creek Camp.
-Hikers will experience a wide variety of terrain and wildlife, such as snakes, coyotes, and bobcats.
+Hikers will experience various terrain and wildlife, such as snakes, coyotes, and bobcats.

 Hikers will wind their way through a thick forest along the shoreline of Lake Texoma.
-Campsites are scattered along the trail and near the waters wedge.
+Campsites are scattered along the trail and near the water’s edge.

 Distance: 14.2 miles point-to-point